sclebow/aectech25-nyc-legal-chat/readme.md

 ## Usage

-You will need to create a `.env` file in the root directory of the project to store your environment variables.
+You will need to create a `secrets.toml` file in the `.streamlit` directory of the project to store your environment variables.
 At a minimum, you will need to set the following variables:

 ```
 CLOUDFLARE_ACCOUNT_ID=your_cloudflare_account_id